gerlacdt/quarkus-playground/README.md

 MacOS there is [Postgres.app](https://postgresapp.com/).
 In Linux you can use your package manager, e.g. for Ubuntu `sudo apt-get install postresql -y`.
-Or if you do not want to install a a database on your local machine you could use the official [Postres Docker image](https://hub.docker.com/_/postgres).
+Or if you do not want to install a a database on your local machine you could use the official [Postgres Docker image](https://hub.docker.com/_/postgres).

 The application-specific database setup is done with [flyway](https://flywaydb.org/) but before flyway can run, you need to create a